-Or if you have an aging parent who has or might have a whole life insurance policy and may be paid up, then it would be easy to not find that when combing through records, according to Buckley Anne Kuhn Fricker, an eldercare attorney and certified geriatric care manager in Washington, D.C.
+If you have an aging parent who has or might have a whole life insurance policy that is paid up, then it could easily be lost when combing through records, according to Buckley Anne Kuhn Fricker, an eldercare attorney and certified geriatric care manager in Washington, D.C.
 She is also the author of Elder Care: The Road to Growing Old is Not Paved.

-She says that if a parent has told you that you’ve been named as a POA, executor or trustee, “explain to them that all their careful paperwork and legal bill for that could mean nothing regarding accounts and policies if they do not tell you where they are located.”
+She says that if a parent has told you that you’ve been named as a POA, executor, or trustee, “explain to them that all their careful paperwork and legal bills could mean nothing, regarding accounts and policies, if they do not tell you where they are located.”

 If you are the beneficiary, and you are looking for a life insurance policy that you think might or probably exists, there are several avenues that you can take.

 First of all, was your loved one working when he or she passed away?
 If so, he or she might have received life insurance through his or her employer.

 It might not be the main life insurance policy that he or she took out, but this would still be money you don’t want to lose.
 You might want to check old employers as well, in case your loved one took out a policy at an old job — but nonetheless kept the life insurance policy.

 As you can imagine, there are a lot of resources on the web.
 “Many Americans have unclaimed assets that they are unaware of, and there are excellent online resources available to help track them down,” says Elle Kaplan, CEO and founding partner of Lexion Capital Management, based out of New York City.
 One of those sites that Kaplan recommends is unclaimed.org.